Simple $\phi\Lambda$ CDM dynamics: Conclusions and discussion

 We find that both models have the following critical points: a radiation domination epoch, i.e a radiation repeller; cosmological constant domination epoch, i.e. a \( \Lambda \) attractor, i.e. a de Sitter attractor; and a matter domination epoch, i.e. matter saddle point.

 The $\Lambda$CDM model has the transition from a radiation domination epoch to a matter domination epoch to a dark energy/cosmological constant domination epoch.

-The $\phi$CDM model has the previous transition as well as several new transition that have not been discussed in the literature.
-In particular we find the main new transitions: transition from a \textit{dominant radiation energy density ratio} epoch, towards a \textit{dominant scalar potential energy density ratio} epoch, i.e. a $\Lambda$ energy density ratio in the far future, in the kinetic-potential-scalar plane $(r \to y\ \text{ or } \Lambda)$; transition from a \textit{dominant matter energy density ratio} epoch towards a \textit{dominant scalar potential energy density ratio} epoch, in the matter-potential-scalar plane $(m \to y\ \text{ or } \Lambda)$; transition from a \textit{dominant scalar kinetic energy density ratio} epoch, towards a \textit{dominant matter energy density ratio} epoch, in the matter-kinetic-scalar plane $(x \to m)$; and finally the exotic transition from a \textit{dominant radiation energy density ratio} epoch and a \textit{low dominant matter energy density ratio and high dominant radiation energy density ratio} epoch, towards a \textit{dominant scalar potential energy density ratio} epoch, in the matter-potential-scalar plane $(m,r \to y\ \text{ or } \Lambda)$.
+The $\phi\Lambda$CDM model has the previous transition as well as several new transition that have not been discussed in the literature.
+In particular we find the main new transition from a \textit{dominant radiation energy density ratio} epoch, or a \textit{low scalar kinetic term energy density ratio} epoch, towards a \textit{dominant cosmological constant energy density ratio} epoch.

-Future work includes exploring the dynamics of several potentials, and the dynamics of more interesting and sophisticated systems such as the $f(R)$, Horndeski, non-Riemannian cosmologies, cosmologies at perturbation levels \cite{Basilakos:2019dof}, compactified dynamical system in cosmology, and functor of actions theories \cite{2023FoPh...53...29N,Ntelis:2024fzh}.
+Future work will involve investigating the dynamics of various potentials, as well as exploring more sophisticated and advanced systems, such as $f(R)$ gravity, Horndeski theories, non-Riemannian cosmologies, and functor of actions theories frameworks \cite{2023FoPh...53...29N,Ntelis:2024fzh}.